vlizBE/dcafs/docs/DAS Core manual.md

 ## A. BaseWorker <a name="baseworker"></a>

-This class receives about 99% all data arriving at DAS, this is given in the form of Datagram Object:
+This class receives about 99% all data arriving at Dcafs, this is given in the form of Datagram Object:
 * Raw data from Serial and TCP/UDP devices
 * Commands received through Telnet
 * Data received from I2C devices